 the expected frequency of occurrence of an initiating event (or a combination of multiple initiating events); and

-the classification of likelihood of each crisis scenario ranges from “very unlikely” to “very likely”, corresponding to a quantitative likelihood range, as shown in Appendix I.1 – Crisis likelihood scale.
+the likelihood of each crisis scenario ranges from “extremely unlikely” to “very likely”, corresponding to a quantitative likelihood range, as shown in Appendix I.1 – Crisis likelihood scale.

 the derivation of the likelihood classification shall be documented allowing for retracing when the analysis is updated or verified.